 The Calculus VCT offer includes an annual rebate for Wealth Club investors, payable for the first three years.
 This is a rebate of our renewal commission and should be equivalent to 0.10% of the Net Asset Value of the Offer Shares issued to you when you invest.
 You will find the terms and conditions for annual rebates within our Terms of Business.

-With assets of around £15 million, this is one of the smallest established VCTs currently fundraising.
+With assets of around £17.5 million, this is one of the smallest established VCTs currently fundraising.
 It gives access to many of the investments also featured in the Calculus EIS fund, but with a much lower entry point – the minimum investment is for this VCT is £5,000, compared with £30,000 for the EIS Fund.

 Read important documents and apply